 Celebs join protests against CAA, NRC in Maharashtra

-Lakhs of people, comprising both commoners and celebs and including a huge chunk of students and youth, took to the streets in Mumbai and other parts of Maharashtra on Thursday to vehemently register their opposition against the Citizenship Amendment Act and the National Register of Citizens.
+Lakhs of people including commoners and celebs in Mumbai and other parts of Maharashtra, including a huge chunk of students and youth, took to the streets on Thursday to vehemently register their opposition against the Citizenship Amendment Act and National Register of Citizens.

-In Mumbai, the biggest procession was held at the historic August Kranti Maidan with many celebs including political leaders like Raj Babbar, Naseem Khan, Milind Deora, Hussain Dalwai, Eknath Gaikwad, film personalities like Rahul Bose, Swara Bhasker, Saeed Mirza, Suhasini Mulay, Farhan Akhtar, Javed Jaffrey, and Sushant Singh, students, academicians, lawyers, social activists, NGOs and many more turned out to protest against the CAA-NRC.
+In Mumbai, the biggest procession was held at the historic August Kranti Maidan which saw a large number of celebs and political leaders like Raj Babbar, Naseem Khan, Milind Deora, Eknath Gaikwad, film personalities Saeed Mirza, Suhasini Mulay, Farhan Akhtar, and Sushant Singh, academicians, social workers, representatives of NGOs, students, and many more sitting in protest against the CAA-NRC.

 "This is a truly spontaneous and amazing crowd, disciplined with a common aim.
 This should serve as a wake-up call to the powers-that-be," said academician Ritu Dewan from the August Kranti Maidan.

 "We can see the sheer unity of the people here.
-All communities represented, Hindus, Muslims, Sikhs, Christians, etc. Indians are united, all communities have lived in harmony since centuries.
+All communities are present, Hindus, Muslims, Sikhs, Christians, etc. Indians are united, these communities have lived together since centuries.
 They simply cannot be divided by any law," said prominent lawyer Avinash Gokhale from the venue.

 "We don't give signals, this is a warning from August Kranti Maidan which kicked of India's freedom struggle...
 The government needs to heed this," Raj Babbar told media persons.

-In all these cities, the participants included a significant number of Muslim women and men, with even non-Muslims joining in huge numbers, indicating all-pervasive angst, and condemned police violence against the students of Jamia Milia Islamia in New Delhi and of the Aligarh Muslim University.
+In all these cities, the participants included a significant number of Muslim women and men, with even non-Muslims joining in huge numbers, indicating all-pervasive angst.

-The protests, coming after similar agitations in IIT-B, TISS, Univeristy of Mumbai, Pune University, Mahatma Gandhi Antarrashtriya Hindi Vishwavidyalala and others, was supported by the ruling Shiv Sena, the Nationalist Congress Party, the Congress, and other parties, barring the right-wingers like opposition Bharatiya Janata Party and its allies.
+The protests had the support of the ruling Shiv Sena, Nationalist Congress Party, Congress, and other parties, barring the right-wingers like opposition Bharatiya Janata Party and its allies.

-Participants, who carried huge banners, handmade posters and flex posters with anti-CAA/NRC slogans, messages of communal amity, patriotic slogans, large pictures of Mahatma Gandhi and Dr. B. R. Ambedkar, vociferously demanded that both the laws be scrapped.
+The participants were carrying huge banners, handmade posters and flex posters with anti-CAA/NRC slogans, messages of communal amity, patriotic slogans, large pictures of Mahatma Gandhi and Dr. B. R. Ambedkar, vociferously demanding that both the laws be scrapped.

-Some eyecatching slogans penned on posters were "Jab Hindu-Muslim Raazi, Toh Kya Karega Nazi", "Omit Shah", which were carried by participants in Mumbai.
+Some eyecatching slogans on posters were "Jab Hindu-Muslim Raazi, Toh Kya Karega Nazi", "Omit Shah", which were carried by several participants in Mumbai.